M7mdAboBakr/Ecommerce-EDA-Dashboard/README.md

 # Ecommerce-DataAnalysis
-- This is an Analysis to Ecommerce data, i don't have the link, Sorry :(
+- This is an Analysis to Ecommerce data with dashboard as web application
 - The analysis with: pandas.
 - The visualization with: plotly.
+- The web application with: streamlit.